 Discuss inspector responsibilities related to site security and safeguards with your supervisor or a qualified operations or physical security inspector.
 Your discussion should include the following:

-practical circumstances that you may encounter, such as loss of security badge, identification of an inattentive guard, receipt of suspicious package, or receipt of a bomb threat, including actions to be taken by the licensee and you, as appropriate
+practical circumstances that you may encounter, such as loss of security badge, identification of an inattentive guard, receipt of suspicious package, or receipt of a bomb threat, including actions to be taken by the licensee and you, as appropriate.

 actions required when threat conditions change

-questions that you may have and a demonstration that you can meet the evaluation criteria listed above
+questions that you may have and a demonstration that you can meet the evaluation criteria listed above.

 Discuss with appropriate licensee security management the sites protective strategy.